Fan of the podcast? Take a tour with Kristin!

 Tours will happen rain or shine, please be aware of weather, and be prepared with comfortable attire and walking shoes.
 Salem streets are all kinds of different terrain, and Salem nights can get chilly!

-At this time, public restrooms are not available in the City of Salem due to COVID restrictions, but there are a few places with portable restrooms throughout the city.
+There are a few places with portable restrooms throughout the city.
 It is best to use a restroom before your tour, as there may not be any along the way.

 YOUR TICKET LEAP RECEIPT IS YOUR TICKET.
 Simply save your confirmation email.
 If you don’t have it, we have your name recorded, so simply check in with your guide upon arrival.
 But, you MUST have a confirmed reservation to attend.